MrJohnZoidberg/Snips-Wecker/README.md

 # Snips-Wecker ⏰
-A skill for Snips.ai with a fully controllable alarm clock.
+An app for Snips.ai with a fully controllable alarm clock.

 ## Features